Akshitwadhwa/Maitri-Astros-Pen-Pal/README.md

-# Maitre Voice Interaction Workflow
+# Maitre -- Astronauts Pen Pal

 A complete voice-to-voice AI psychological support system for astronauts on the International Space Station, featuring evidence-based interventions and operational assistance.